ykuijs/M365DSC.CompositeResources/README.md

 ### M365DSC.CompositeResources

 For the version number of M365DSC.CompositeResource, we are adding a counter of two digits (starting at zero) to the end of the release counter.
+When additional releases are necessary for a version, we increase that added counter.

 For example:
 - For Microsoft365DSC v1.24.313.1, the first release of M365DSC.CompositeResources will be 1.24.313.100.